caesarnine/binal.pub/content/post/2018-09-30-python-docker-compose.md

 ```

 And last - our `.env` files will contain variables that we want available within the container at runtime.
-We'll populate `.env_dev` with development variables, and `.env_prod` with production variables.
+We'll populate `.env_dev` with development variables.
+When deployed we'll either pass in environment variables from a similar file (something like `.env_prod`), or pass in environment variables using something like AirFlow.

 `.env_dev`:
 ```bash